ecr05/MSM_HOCR/README.md

 # MSM_HOCR
 Multimodal Surface Matching with Higher order Clique Reduction.
 Source code.
-Version 1.00 (November 29th, 2016)
+Version 3.00 (Dec 2017)

 Copyright 2016 Emma C Robinson.
 This software may only be used or distributed for non-commercial, research purposes.
 If you have any questions please contact emma.robinson05[at]imperial.ac.uk